Large leaning Eucalyptus Tree on the southern boundary of 13-15 Stokes St, Lane Cove North:

-Picture immediately hereunder evidences that this eucalyptus is inflicted by Bracket Fungus which was agreed by a tree specialist (Peter Miller) that inspected it on 28 March 2024 in the company of Philip Johnston, Treasurer of SP 7919.
+Picture immediately hereunder evidences that this tall, acutely leaning Eucalyptus tree is inflicted by Bracket Fungus which was agreed by a tree specialist (Peter Miller) that inspected it on 28 March 2024 in the company of Philip Johnston, Treasurer of our SP 7919.

-Above brickwork has been lifted due to the acute angle of the tree trunk.
+Above brickwork has been lifted due to the acute angle of the Eucalyptus tree trunk likely caused by the proliferation of concrete and brickwork.

-Below is recent newspaper evidence that a eucalyptus tree branch/es can fall on vehicles, both stationery and moving, sometimes with fatal consequences.
+Below is newspaper evidence that a Eucalyptus tree branch/es can fall on vehicles, both stationery and moving, sometimes with fatal consequences.

 Deaths caused by falling tree limbs prompt calls for better safety awareness - ABC News - Jason Katsaras - 7 Jan 2025